Solo female travel is a growing trend that’s empowering women. But finding solitude as a female introvert is often still difficult.

 Some of the best trips I’ve taken have been solo jaunts.

 I once spent a few days in Szczecin, a major but non-touristy seaport in Poland, wandering the shipyards.
 I spent days over leisurely cafe lunches, strolls through rainy parks and trips to a nearby sailing club.

 In Orlowo, I spent a week on the beach.
 I walked every morning to a spot where the shore was so rocky that few bother to walk there.
 I wrapped myself in sweaters and read a novel under a tree, or strolled through an eerily silent forest.

 Taking the plunge

 Is the stigma of being alone still holding introverts back?
-Do we have a stereotypical view of vacations as rollicking times for friends and family?
+Do we have a stereotypical view of vacations as rollicking times for big groups?

 And if the thought of an empty beach, a quiet forest or a small cafe fills you with excitement, then book that ticket.